 - 35% worry about being able to provide financial help or leave an inheritance to their family.

 But there’s good news: Now there’s a brand-new financial tool to help homeowners like you take advantage of their home equity.
 It’s called Equity Elite Reverse Mortgage, and it’s exclusively for those age 60 and above.
-There’s even an option that eliminates nearly all closing costs.†
+There’s even an option that offers a lender credit to be applied towards most closing costs.†

 Whether you own a house or condominium, Equity Elite makes it easier to qualify.
 That’s because Reverse Mortgage Funding LLC (RMF) designed it specifically for people who are retired or nearing retirement.
 So you do not need to be working full-time or even part-time to qualify — an advantage over other types of home equity-based loans.
 And condo complexes do not have to be FHA-approved,* so more condos qualify.